SohaT7/MechaCar_Statistical_Analysis/README.md

 ![lot_summary](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/lot_summary.png)

+According to the design specifications for the MechaCar suspension coils, the variance of the suspension coils should not exceed 100 pounds per square inch.
+The current manufacturing data meets this design specification for all manufacturing lots in total (variance = 62.29), as well as for lots 1 and 2 (variance for lot 1 = 0.98; variance for lot 2 = 7.47).
+The data for lot 3, however, does not meet this design specification since its variance exceeds 100, at 170.29.

 ## T-Tests on Suspension Coils
 T-tests were run in order to determine if the manufacturing lots are statistically different from the mean population.